 Some of his claims, such as knowing Rip Taylor from his days in the entertainment business, were denied outright by the parties involved.

-But Jerry moved on, leaving most of the wealth behind.
-He was already engaged to would-be wife #5 or #6 when he hooked up with Esther.
+But Jerry moved on, leaving the wealth behind and was already engaged to would-be wife #5 or #6 when he hooked up with Esther.

 Richard is a Mormon as is most of Esther’s family.
-They had one daughter, Tracy.
+They had a daughter, Tracy.
 Single again after four or five marriages, Jerry was in his sixties, twenty-five years older than Esther.

 Jerry’s engagement as well as Esther’s marriage ended after Richard found her car parked in a motel parking lot.